 - Turning Off Heaters, Automatic Timers, Pumps, and Filters

 As they say, precaution is better than cure.
-To protect the pool equipment, you need to turn them off while the draining process continues.
+To protect the pool equipment, you must turn them off while the draining process continues.
 You can turn them on after the water is refilled.

 Above are the necessary preparations or precautions you must take before draining your pool.
 It should be strictly followed to protect your pool from any future damage.
-If the process is executed in a careless manner, it can cause serious harm to the pool.
+If the process is executed poorly, it can cause serious harm to the pool.

 How to Drain an Above Ground Pool Quickly

 You can drain the whole pool in minutes by the following methods: